amanuelanteneh/aman-notes/_sources/physics/intro.md

 \end{align*}
 $$
 This means $i\hbar=i$ and so $\hbar=1$.
 I've seen others use conventions like $\hbar=2$, you can always check what value someone is working with by doing the above calculation with the definition of $q$ (or $x$) and $p$ that they give.

+## What is this $q$ thing?

+So this is a question I had when I first saw this being used to denote the position operator.
+I think it comes from